How to Make a Weighted Blanket

 Weighted Blanket Tips

-- Instead of marking squares on a large piece of fabric for the blanket front, you can sew squares to make a patchwork weighted blanket, then sew the channels and rows along the seams.
+- Instead of marking squares on a large piece of fabric for the blanket front, you can sew squares to make a patchwork weighted blanket.
+Then, sew the channels and rows along the seams.

-- Use a strong, thick needle, such as one designed for sewing denim to reduce the chance of your needle breaking.
+- Use a strong, thick needle, such as one designed for sewing denim, to reduce the chance of your needle breaking.

 - If possible, push your sewing machine in from the edge of your sewing table.
-Having extra table space helps support the weight of the blanket as you sew.
+Having extra table space helps to support the weight of the blanket as you sew.

 - Above all, sew safely.
 Pay attention to the location of the pins, watch out for breaking needles, and keep your fingers out of the way.